ubik76/aws-hpc-tutorials/content/02-aws-getting-started/03-aws-console-login.md

 +++

 {{% notice warning %}}
-Skip this step if you are doing the labs during the SC22 event.
+Skip this step if you are doing the labs during an AWS event.
 {{% /notice %}}